mundorum-lab/datasci/modules/visualize/README.md

 We mock two types of data: data tables and options maps.

 ### 1. Mocked data tables
+We create 3 data tables, saved in the [data_mock.js](./mocks/data_mock.js) file:
+- mockedData: ideal for testing all types of charts, especially those that accept having axes with categorical values.
+- scatter_mockData: ideal for testing scatter plots
+- cluster_mockData: ideal for testing cluster plot.

 ### 2. Mocked options
+We created an example of an options map of the chart present in the [options_mock.js](./mocks/options_mock.js) file.

 <br />